jon-codes/getopt/README.md

 ## API Documentation

 The full API documentation can be found at [pkg.go.dev](https://pkg.go.dev/github.com/jon-codes/getopt).
+The API for major version `1.x.x` is stable -- any breaking changes to the API will require a new major version.

 ## Acknowledgements